sublimehq/Packages/README.md

 ## Installation

-If you wish to make any changes to these and test them locally, the simplest way is to fork the repository, and then symlink the package(s) of interest into your `Packages` folder, e.g., on OSX:
+If you want to make changes to these packages and test them locally, fork this repository and then symlink the changed packages into your *Packages* folder.
+For example, on OS X:

 ```bash
 $ git clone https://github.com/sublimehq/Packages.git